 If you’ve secured a trip in a canoe or kayak, yes.
 If you’ve secured a trip in one of our rafts it depends on the kind of trip you signed up for.
-Our unique to the industry six seat raft configuration means no paddling required.
-But if you have requested a trip with just a stern rowing frame, then prepare to sit on the tube and paddle like you have when you’ve been on other whitewater adventures.
+Our "unique to the industry" six seat raft configuration means no paddling required and that's what most guests choose.
+But we can bring paddles if you want.

-Most of our floats require our customers to be able to scramble up/down modestly steep inclines with some lose gravel or mud.
-Yet others require little mobility at all.
-Still others require a modest walk of several hundred yards.
-We will make great efforts to describe the level of effort and mobility required to go on each of our separate trips, so please visit the website for the trip you’ve selected in order to find out what expect.
+Some require little mobility at all.
+Yet others require our customers to be able to scramble up/down modestly steep inclines with some lose gravel or mud.
+We will make great efforts to describe the level of effort and mobility required for our trips so please ask if you think this may need attention.
+We are often asked to work with guests with limited mobility.

 We select our guides for their experience and personality.
 Most have between 20 and 40 years on the river or in the outdoors professionally.
-Additionally, our guides carry first aid and CPR certifications at a minimum.
+Additionally, most of our guides carry first aid and CPR certifications.